This site is proudly sponsored by Financial Strategies, Inc., a

-with some of America's top legal and tax advisors -- all experts and well versed on Inherited IRAs, Taxation, Estates & Trusts.
+with some of America's top inherited IRA/retirement legal and tax advisers and on Inherited IRAs, Taxation, Estates & Trusts.

-Some of those advisers provide the books and guidelines that all of us inherited IRA advisors must use in our advisory practice.
-Being quoted in the same national news articles with like attorney Natalie B. Choate and CPA Ed Slott the past few years is truly a highlight in my long financial consulting and practice.
+Some of those advisers provide the books and guidelines that all of us inherited IRA advisers must use in our advisory practice.
+Being quoted in the same national news articles with like attorney Natalie B. Choate, CPA Ed Slott, or financial adviser Michael Kitces the past few years is truly a highlight in my long financial consulting and practice.

-assurance that you have found the "worker" to fix your IRA problem at way" on client accounts before they die.
+assurance that you have found the "professionals" to fix your IRA problem at way" on client accounts before these clients die.
 This leaves beneficiaries options -- until they contact FSI's inherited services division.
-If take on some of the largest IRA cases and in almost every instance, I am able to rescue the money from instant or short term taxation.
+If take on some of the largest IRA cases in America and rescue the dollars from bad money from instant or short term taxation.
 In every case, clients have benefited by our advisory services by being